“We will get through it, this isn’t the end…there will be more successes in the future."

 The following weeks are a blur, Jessica said, like dominoes crashing down: the bad news kept coming.

-In her other role as captain of the BSU track team, Jessica learned the entire spring season was cancelled.
+In her other role as captain of the BSU track team, Jessica learned the entire spring season was canceled.
 She again did her best to stay positive, this time for her teammates.

 “I told them to not focus on losing a season, but to be proud of their hard work,” she said.
 “And for the underclassmen, I reminded them that they get to come back next year, and they will be even stronger and better.”